alphagov/paas-elasticache-broker/README.md

   This group must have at least one subnet for your Redis instances to use.
 - Create an EC2 security group with TCP ingress for port 6379 with the CIDR of any subnet in the subnet group configured above.
+- Create an IAM role or user with necessary permissions; see [example policy](iam-policy.json)
 - Copy the example config from the blackbox tests
   ```
   cd $GOPATH/src/github.com/alphagov/paas-elasticache-broker